 Why is The Suicide Machines’ Steal This Record on my best 1,000 albums ever list?

-May the record show that The Suicide Machines have stolen their way into my heart (and another entry on the best 1,000 albums ever list).
+May the record show that The Suicide Machines have stolen their way into my heart (and another entry on the best 1,000 albums ever project).

 Some stats & info about The Suicide Machines – Steal This Record

 - What kind of musical stylings does this album represent?
-Rock, Rock Music, Ska Punk, Detroit Bands, Third Wave Ska Revival, Punk, Punk Rock, Pop Punk, Alternative Rock
+Rock Music, Ska Punk, Detroit Bands, Third Wave Ska Revival, Punk Rock, Pop Punk, Alternative Rock

 - Rolling Stone’s greatest 500 albums ranking – not ranked!